 Disaster assistance in response to Coronavirus

 Loans (that a portion or all will be forgivable) to cover employee salaries, rent, mortgage interest and other allowable expenses for businesses affected by COVID-19.
 The loans must be obtained through a bank.

 COVID-19 can easily spread between people who are in close contact with one another.
-To help slow COVID-19’s spread, protect vulnerable individuals, and prevent the healthcare system in the County of Marin from being overwhelmed, it is necessary for people who have been infected to isolate, and people who have been exposed to a person who has an active COVID infection will need to quarantine
+To help slow COVID’s spread, protect vulnerable individuals, and prevent the healthcare system in the County of Marin from being overwhelmed, it is necessary for people who have been infected to isolate, and people who have been exposed to a person who has an active COVID infection will need to quarantine

-- Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-These people may have been exposed to a disease and do not know it, or they may have the disease but do not show symptoms.
+Quarantine separates and restricts contact with others, for people who were exposed to COVID, to see if they become sick.
+Someone who may have been exposed to COVID but does not know it, or they may have the disease but do not show symptoms.

-- you have been in "close contact" with people who have tested positive for COVID-19.
-Close contact means:
+If you have been in "close contact" with people who have tested positive for COVID, you need to quarantine.